amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 I’ve had a 80% return year after year since 2012.
 For 2021, I'm up over 500%.

-A word of caution, what worked in the past, doesn’t mean it will work in the present.
+A word of caution, what worked in the past won’t necessarily work in the present.

 The world is always changing and I’m using this book to share the skills to help people strategically position themselves in the future.